Going to production

 - Power: Not all power supplies are fully compatible with all boards (especially USB-based supplies).
 It is important to confirm that the power supply is capable of actually providing the required power before widespread deployment.
 If using any peripherals, the power requirements will be higher than the board's rating.

 Of course, the single biggest choice you have to make is whether to use off-the-shelf hardware or a custom device.
 An off-the-shelf device has many advantages, including lower price, faster availability, and broader industry support.
 But it's possible that no existing device fully meets your needs.
 In this case it's crucial to think about your operating environment—you need to be sure that it will work with your hardware and that it can be kept up to date with the latest security patches.

 One of the challenges in building applications for distributed fleets is aligning your development environment with the operating environment running on your devices.
-You'll need a way to make sure your application and its dependencies work with your device's architecture, as well as a plan for pushing updates to your application without losing access to your devices.
+You'll need a way to make sure your application and its dependencies work with your device's architecture, as well as a plan for pushing updates to your fleet without losing access to your devices.

 Balena solves for these concerns by running balenaOS, a bare-bones host OS with a lightweight, Docker-compatible container engine, balenaEngine.
 With containers, you can develop your application in the way you are most comfortable, and then run that environment on your device without worrying about the underlying hardware support.
 Any dependencies, such as libraries and runtime environments, will already be packaged in the container.